Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Identifiability Analysis in Acyclic Networks

-The conditions in Proposition~\ref{pro:TjiGvu} and Corollary~\ref{coro:singlepath} require to find a specific pair of vertices for checking identifiability in each iteration.
-However, in general acyclic graphs, such conditions may not be used to check the identifiability of all the modules.
-Next, we further develop a condition for determining identifiability of the model set of an acyclic network in the general case.
+The conditions in Proposition~\ref{pro:TjiGvu} and Corollary~\ref{coro:singlepath} require finding a path between a specific pair of vertices for checking identifiability in each iteration.
+In some cases, e.g., tree networks or the network in Fig.~\ref{fig:singlepath}, these conditions are able to determine identifiability of the full network, i.e. all the modules in a network.
+However, for networks with general topology, the conditions may only be able to determine the identifiability of a subset of modules in the network, rather than the full network.
+For instance, if we modify the network in Fig.~\ref{fig:singlepath} by adding a new edge $(4,6)$, then we cannot determine the identifiability of modules $G_{3,4}$ and $G_{6,4}$ in this modified network by using the conditions in Proposition~\ref{pro:TjiGvu} and Corollary~\ref{coro:singlepath}.

+Next, we develop a new condition to check identifiability of the model set of an acyclic network in the general case.
 The following main result is provided to determine identifiability based on a vertex-wise inspection.

 \begin{theorem} Consider the network model set $\mathcal{M}$ in \eqref{eq:modelset} with all the models satisfying Assumption~\ref{Assum}.
 Let $\mathcal{R} \subseteq \mathcal{V}$ and $\mathcal{C} \subseteq \mathcal{V}$ be the sets of excited and measured vertices such that $\mathcal{R} \cup \mathcal{C} = \mathcal{V}$.
 The model set $\mathcal{M}$ is identifiable from $[T]_{\mathcal{C},\mathcal{R}}$ if the following conditions hold: \begin{enumerate}